Baryogenesis

-In physical cosmology, baryogenesis (also known as baryosynthesis) is the physical process that is hypothesized to have taken place during the early universe to produce baryonic asymmetry, i.e. the imbalance of matter (baryons) and antimatter (antibaryons) in the observed universe.
+In physical cosmology, baryogenesis (also known as baryosynthesis) is the physical process that is hypothesized to have taken place during the early universe to produce baryonic asymmetry, the observation that only matter (baryons) and not antimatter (antibaryons) is detected in universe other than in cosmic ray collisions.

-One of the outstanding problems in modern physics is the predominance of matter over antimatter in the universe.
-The universe, as a whole, seems to have a nonzero positive baryon number density.
-Since it is assumed in cosmology that the particles we see were created using the same physics we measure today, it would normally be expected that the overall baryon number should be zero, as matter and antimatter should have been created in equal amounts.
+Since it is assumed in cosmology that the particles we see were created using the same physics we measure today, and in particle physics experiments today matter and antimatter are always symmetric, the dominance of matter over antimatter is unexplained.

 A number of theoretical mechanisms are proposed to account for this discrepancy, namely identifying conditions that favour symmetry breaking and the creation of normal matter (as opposed to antimatter).
 This imbalance has to be exceptionally small, on the order of 1 in every 1630000000 (≈2×10^9) particles a small fraction of a second after the Big Bang.
 After most of the matter and antimatter was annihilated, what remained was all the baryonic matter in the current universe, along with a much greater number of bosons.
 Experiments reported in 2010 at Fermilab, however, seem to show that this imbalance is much greater than previously assumed.
 These experiments involved a series of particle collisions and found that the amount of generated matter was approximately 1% larger than the amount of generated antimatter.
 The reason for this discrepancy is not yet known.